kostyaVyrodov/education/aws/AWS_ESSENTIALS.md

 ### IGW (Internet Gateway)

+**Modem**

 IGW is a combination of hardware and software that provides your private network with a route to the Internet of the VPC.
 (Analogue is modem)

 Only one IGW can be attached to VPC at a time.
 IGW can't be detached if VPC has any active AWS resources

+### RTs (Route tables)

+**Router**

+A route table contains a set of rules, called routes, that are used to determine where network traffic is directed.

+Each VPC has a default route table

+### NACL (Network Access Control Lists)

+**Firewall**

+A NACL is an optional layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets

+1. Rules are evaluated from lowest to highest based on "rule #"
+1. The first rule fond that apples to the traffic type is immediately applied, regardless of any rules come after it
+1. The "default" NACL allows all traffic to the default subnets
+1. Any new NACLs you create DENY all traffic be default
+1. A subnet can only be associated one NACL as a time.
+1. An NACL allows or denies from entering a subnet.
+Once inside the subnet, other AWS resources (i.e. EC2 instances) may have an additional layer of security (security group)

+By default all subnets automatically associated with default RT.
+If a subnet is associated with other RT, then it doesn't belong to a default RT.
+Each subnet belongs to only one RT.

+### Subnets

+Subnet is a sub-section of a network.
+When you create a VPC, it spans all of the Availability Zones in the region.
+After creating a VPC, you can add one or more subnets in each Available Zone.
+Each subnet must reside entirely within one Availability Zone and cannot span zones.

+- A subnet is located in one specific availability zone.
+- Subnets must be associated with a route table.
+- A private subnet doesn't have route to the Internet.
+- A public subnet has a route to the Internet.

+Route tables redirect traffics between subnets (availability zones)

 **Network devices:**
 - Hub - broadcasts packets to all connected devices (doesn't read IP address)